aurangzaib/CarND-PID-Control-Project/README.md

 - It doesn't provide control of different variables and parameters of a car.
 For example, wheel turn, wheel turn rate, accelerartion profile, car orientation etc

-- As PID has no concept of Predicton Horizon, it is not possible to predict the future events and adjust PID actuations accordingly
+- As PID has no concept of Prediction Horizon, it is not possible to predict the future events and adjust PID actuations accordingly

 - It can't deal with actuation latency which is around 100ms in real world